0xDynamo/Prepnote/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with improvements.

 ## Contact
-For any questions or support, contact [your email or GitHub contact link].
+For any questions or support, contact BytesizedSecurity@proton.me